No. 16 Squadron (Finland)

-No. 16 Squadron (Lentolaivue 16 or LLv.16, from 3 May 1942 Le.Lv.16), renamed No. 16 Reconnaissance Squadron (Finnish: Tiedustelulentolaivue 16 or TLe.Lv.16 on 14 February 1944) was a reconnaissance squadron of the Finnish Air Force during World War II.
-The squadron was part of Flying Regiment 1 during the Winter War and Flying Regiment 2 during the Continuation War.
+No. 16 Squadron (Finnish: Lentolaivue 16 or LLv.16, from 3 May 1942 Le.Lv.16, and from 14 February 1944 No. 16 Reconnaissance Squadron (Tiedustelulentolaivue 16, TLeLv 16)) was a reconnaissance squadron of the Finnish Air Force during World War II.
+The unit specialized in army cooperation and tactical reconnaissance, operating continuously near the front line in support of Finnish ground forces.